-The method looks very promising but further testing on a wide range of time-dependent PDEs is required.
+The method looks very promising but further testing on a wide range of timedependent PDEs is required.
 The DRSB algorithm provides effective load-balancing but it is possible that the cost may still be too high relative to the solution cost.
 In particular evaluation in conjunction with linear algebra which actually makes use of the separator sets would appear to be desirable.
-It is conceivable that repartitioning is not necessary after a relatively small amount of adaptivity and some criteria are needed for making this decision - which will also depend upon the cost of the load-balancing algorithm.
+It is conceivable that repartitioning is not necessary after a relatively small amount of adaptivity and some criteria are needed for making this decision - which will also depend upon the cost of the load-balancing algorithm, see references in [8].

 The code also needs some tuning work - both algorithmic for robustness and also implementation improvements for efficiency.
 Once accomplished some proper timings could be taken.
 The volume of node migration is another valuable metric to use and some more coding is necessary to optimise this.
-The changes needed for 3 dimensional meshes should be fairly minor but a parallel version will take a lot more work.
+The extension to 3 dimensional meshes is straightforward but the issues involved for a parallel version need further investigation.